AnandTenneti/SampleProject/README.md

    * <a href="https://maven.apache.org/">Maven</a> as the Java build tool
    * IntellijIdea as the IDE

-It sounds like you're working on a UI automation testing project that involves creating automated scripts using Java and WebDriver (likely Selenium WebDriver).
-If you'd like help with any specific aspect of your project—like writing test scripts, optimizing tests, handling locators, dealing with dynamic elements, or setting up the framework—feel free to ask!

-For example, if you're starting fresh, a basic framework might include:

-Page Object Model (POM) for organizing your locators and methods.
-TestNG or JUnit for managing test cases and assertions.
-Maven or Gradle for dependency management.
-Logging and Reporting (e.g., using Log4j or ExtentReports).

-<h3>Project Structure</h3>

-SampleProject<br>
-|<br>
-|--pages
 <h3>Folder Structure</h3>
 The project is organized in the following folder structure as shown below

 utils:
 All the utility functions are defined